-- East-west orientation which maximises shade during Summer. - Six metre clearance under roof at the sides of shed to provide more headroom above the pack near the eaves for safe movement of machinery. - Posts encased in PVC and concrete sleeves up to 1.5m to protect the steel from corrosion due to exposure to urine, manure and gases. - Head and chest rails that can easily be adjusted in future if needed. - Tipping water troughs every 20m behind each cow alley that are easy to clean. - Looped water line that enables water to flow in both directions, so it is easier to do maintenance, less likely to block, and doesn't require as big a pump as a branched water line. - Flood washing system designed by a local engineer and concreter with a hinged flap at the low end to capture water and direct it into sump with less spillage. - Extensive electrical cable system which can be readily upgraded in future.
+- East-west orientation that maximises shade during summer. - Six metre clearance under roof at the sides of shed to provide more headroom above the pack near the eaves for safe movement of machinery. - Posts encased in PVC and concrete sleeves up to 1.5m to protect the steel from corrosion due to exposure to urine, manure and gases. - Head and chest rails that can easily be adjusted in future if needed. - Tipping water troughs every 20m behind each cow alley that are easy to clean. - Ring-main water line that enables water to flow in both directions, for easier maintenance, less likely to block, and doesn't require as big a pump as a branched water line. - Flood washing system designed by a local engineer and concreter with a hinged flap designed to prevent cow injuries and to capture the flood wash water/effluent. - Extensive electrical cable system which can be readily upgraded in future.

-"If I was going to invest nearly two million dollars, I wanted the facility to be cutting edge and innovative," said Stuart.
+"If I was going to invest nearly two million dollars, I wanted the facility to be cutting edge and innovative."